-5.4.
-TurtleBot.
-Because of the latency requirements, we used the RabbitMQ broker for TurtleBot application.
-Turtle-Bot was functioning properly under the latencies we have observed.
-Figure 12 shows the latency values we observed for 1500 Kinect frames.
-The average latency fluctuated between 35 ms and 25 ms. TurtleBot was sending messages of size 60 KB in a 20-message/sec rate.
-The best case latency without any processing for such messages is around 10 ms. The network latency and the processing add another 25 ms to the latency.
+5.3 TurtleBot: Because of the latency requirements, we used the RabbitMQ broker for the TurtleBot application.
+The TurtleBot was functioning properly under the latencies we have observed.
+Figure 13 shows the latency values we observed for 1500 Kinect frames.
+The average latency fluctuated between 35ms and 25ms.
+The TurtleBot was sending messages of size 60KB in a 20 message/sec rate.
+The best case latency without any processing for such messages is around 10ms.
+The network latency and the processing adds another 25ms to the latency.
 The processing includes both compression and decompression time of Kinect frames.
-There were some outliers that went to values such as 50 ms. These were not frequent but can be seen occurring with some high probability.
-We could not recognize any patterns in such high latency observations; some explanations for these increases might be network congestion, Java garbage collection, and other users employing the same network and resources in FutureGrid.
-We observed average latency of 33.26 milliseconds and standard deviation of 2.91.
+There were some outliers that went to values such as 50ms.
+These were not frequent but can be seen occurring with some high probability.
+We could not recognize any patterns in such high latency observations; some explanations for these increases might be network congestion, Java garbage collection and other users employing the same network and resources in FutureGrid.
+We observed, average latency of 33.26 milliseconds and standard deviation of 2.91.